PLUS-POSTECH/soma/README.md

 That's all!
 Soma gets enough information to run your binary from these 12 lines of configuration.

-It will use reasonable default value for the other things not specified such as default working directory, file permissions, buffering, and fork daemon.
+Soma will use reasonable default value for the other things not specified such as default working directory, file permissions, fork daemon, and standard stream buffering.
 Of course they can be manually configured if needed :)

 ## Current Status